 “Yeah, that’s what I said: I want to stain the floor.”

-Part of the misunderstanding here stems from the fact that in the wood flooring industry stain has a very narrow meaning: it refers to solid particles of pigment suspended in a solvent, applied to wood to darken or change its natural color.
+Part of the misunderstanding here stems from the fact that in the wood flooring industry stain has a very narrow meaning.
+Stain refers to solid particles of pigment suspended in a solvent, applied to wood to darken or change its natural color.

-Wood flooring professionals tend to assume that everyone knows that stain is quite different from finish (varnish is one class of finish used on floors, but not the only one), which is the generic term for any substance that can seal the porous surface of wood and provide a layer of protection and reflective sheen.
+Wood flooring professionals tend to assume that everyone knows that stain is quite different from finish (varnish is one class of finish used on floors, but not the only one).
+Finish is the generic term for any substance that can seal the porous surface of wood and provide a layer of protection and reflective sheen.

 That’s why we do our utmost to talk you out of staining your wood floors.
 Here are four big reasons why: